 • Raise the heat to bring the soup to an active simmer for 10 minutes.

 • Turn heat to low.
-Taste the soup and add salt by the big pinch until flavorful.
+Taste the soup and add salt as needed.

-• When the soup and completely stopped bubbling, whisk in the coconut milk.
+• When the soup completely stops bubbling, whisk in the coconut milk.

-• Add a splash (or squeezof lemon or lime juice and taste.
-Adjust with additional salt, if necessary.
+• Add a splash (or squeeze) of lemon or lime juice and taste.
+The soup should be bright and flavorful.

 • Serve with optional toppings.

-• Leftovers keep well for several days in the fridge.
+Leftovers keep well for several days in the fridge, and the soup freezes and reheats beautifully.

 Nutrition